ptnghi/ptnghi.github.io/_posts/2019-05-29-tcp-server.md

 Quite confident with what I accomplished, I wrote the client's code and a start script to start things in parallel.
 (The start script can be found [here](https://github.com/ptnghi/simpe-tcp-multithread-server/blob/master/startclient.sh)) This is where the server code start to show some **real problems.**

-The first and really minor problem is that the integer `i` in the loop never got increased as new threads are created, thus overwritng the previous one.
+The first and really minor problem is that the integer `i` in the loop never got increased as new threads are created, thus overwriting the previous one.
 When the number of client actually reaches 50 and we need to wait for the previous ones to finish, it will only wait for one thread but not the rest.

 The second one and most serious problem is sending the reference to `newSocket` to the new thread.
 On paper, the new value would be passed to the new thread and convert to a socket file descriptor for each new client.
 However experiment showed otherwise.
 (It is a shamed that I don't have the time to revert my code to that state and show you the actual result.)
-Different threads have the same socket descriptor passed to them, reuslting in one or a few client not receiving any data and hangs forever.
+Different threads have the same socket descriptor passed to them, resulting in one or a few client not receiving any data and hangs forever.

 This is caused by a context switch happen right before the thread copy the arguments to a local variable.
 Imagine a sequence like this